hodsong/25_3/README.md

 A summary of the model you’re using and why you chose it.

 Based on learning outcome 'LO 1:optimise an existing code base' listed in 25-3 a baseline model will be based based on the pre-existing code in python notebook eda-fe-modeltraining-loan-dataset-rural-india.ipynb (Aashish Jaiswal - This Notebook has been released under the Apache 2.0 open source license).
 This notebook has been renamed 25-3 Baseline Model.pynb in the GitHub repository.
+To run this code the Anaconda environment required an command line update i.e., conda install -c conda-forge xgboost.

-This basline model will be further optimised.
+This basline model will be further optimised in an attempt to improve on its performance.

 Model Card : https://github.com/hodsong/25_3/blob/main/model_card.md